dinhthongchau/Flutter-ecommerce-app/README.md

 ## Simple E-commerce App

 This is a simple e-commerce app built with Flutter, using an API developed with Node.js, Express, and MySQL.
 It is deployed on Google Cloud for product management, including viewing and uploading products.
-It lets you browse products, add them to a cart, and complete purchases.
-It works on phones and the web, using BLoC for state management.
+It lets you browse products, add them to a cart, and complete purchases while receiving an email via the Mailjet API It works on phones and the web, using BLoC for state management.
 ## Website Responsive

 You can try it on: https://dinhthongchau.github.io/
 ## Screenshots
 ![image](https://github.com/user-attachments/assets/4d845244-e0d3-48c0-86a2-34c71baf8af8)